brainit-consulting/tradepro-dashboard/netlify-deployment-tips.md

 - Manual method: repeat the drag-and-drop deploy with your updated `index.html` (or the whole folder).
 - Git method (optional): connect the repo to Netlify so pushes automatically deploy (helpful once you’re comfortable with Git-based workflows).

+## Inactivity and cleanup notes (Free plan)

+- **Deploy history cleanup:** Netlify may automatically delete *old deploys* (build artifacts) after ~30 days on Free plans, except for the currently published deploy and a small set of most-recent successful deploys (production/branch).
+- **Inactive sites (recommendation):** Sites with no builds for 90+ days can be considered “inactive.”
+Netlify recommends triggering a new build or deleting inactive sites for security hygiene; this is guidance, not necessarily an automatic deletion rule.
+- **Special case — unclaimed GPT-created sites:** Sites created via Netlify’s GPT action that are not claimed by a user can be taken offline and deleted quickly (anti-spam behavior).
+This does not typically apply to normal, claimed sites you manage in your account.

 ---

 *Footnote: Other free static-hosting options include Cloudflare Pages, Vercel, Firebase Hosting (free tier), and Render static sites (free tier).*